 - The S track is the shortest, usually starting at the neck and reaching down to the lower back, following the wave shape of your spine.

 - An L track extends the area covered, moving from your head down below the low back and into the glutes and hamstrings.
-However, this track doesn’t follow contours as well.
+However, this track doesn’t follow contours as well as others.

 - The latest track design is an SL track, which combines the contour of the S track with the extended coverage of the L track.
 This is definitely the most popular option in higher-end massage chairs.